MatinM-96/Results-/README.md

 ## Notes for Analysis

 The files should be treated as raw experimental records.
-Some runs may contain errors, incomplete outputs, retries, repaired SQL, or failed validation.
-These cases are part of the empirical material and should not be removed without a documented exclusion rule.
+Some runs contain incomplete outputs, errors, retries, repaired SQL, failed validation, or failed task completion.
+These cases are part of the empirical material and should not be removed unless a documented exclusion rule is applied.

-When reporting results from this repository, include the experiment set, query identifier or query hash, prompt version, model identifier, and the commit hash of this repository.
+When reporting results from this repository, include the experiment set, query identifier or query hash, prompt version, model identifier, and repository commit hash.
 This makes later comparison and replication easier.

 ## Suggested Citation Text

-This repository contains raw outputs from GIS benchmark experiments conducted as part of PhD research on language-model support for geospatial analysis tasks.
+This repository contains raw outputs from GIS benchmark experiments conducted as part of doctoral research on language-model support for geospatial analysis tasks.
 The archive includes prompt-comparison runs, repeated-run experiments, model outputs, execution logs, and evaluation metadata.